 "Just until we get rid of these werewolves."

 "I understand, honey."
 Emily's arms circled his waist, chasing his apprehension away.
 There was a lingering sadness in her voice.
 "I just don't want you or any of the wolves to get hurt."

 "I know, Emily."
 He leaned down and kissed her again.
 "We're being as safe as possible."
 Sam looked around.
 "Where's David?"

 "He's staying at Martin's tonight."
 Emily smiled as she pulled away.
-"I promised that I would let him spend the night if he got an 'A' his spelling test."
+"I promised that I would let him spend the night if he got an 'A' on his spelling test."

 "Okay," Emily answered slowly.
 "Did everything go okay?"